 Aircall also integrates with CRM and Helpdesk apps or products such as Zendesk, Intercom, Salesforce, Helpscout, and many others.
 This is possible through CTI – Computer Telephony Integration – but how does it exactly work?

 It’s a real problem when your phone is isolated from your everyday apps, so we found a solution for that.
-We developed a deep API that allows us to easily connect to any software we think could add value to voice conversations.
+We developed a deep API that allows us to easily connect to any software we think could add value to voice conversations, or predictive dialer.
 These bridges help us push relevant info back and forth between tools, which ultimately makes lives easier and conversations smarter.

 What makes Aircall disrupt the traditional professional phone system industry?